lealceldeiro/gems/HighPerformanceJavaPersistence/Chapter02/README.md

 ```

 For dynamic statements, PreparedStatement provides better performance (when enabling batching) and stronger security guarantees.
 Most ORM tools use prepared statements, and since entities are inserted/update/deleted individually, they can take advantage of batching.

+#### 4.2.1 Choosing the right batch size

+Like any other performance optimization technique, measuring the application performance gain in response to a certain batch size value remains the most reliable tuning option.

+As a rule of thumb you should always measure the performance improvement for various batch sizes.
+In practice, a relatively low value (between 10 and 30) is usually a good choice.

+### 4.2.2 Bulk operations

+SQL offers bulk operations to modify all rows that satisfy a given filtering criteria.
+Bulk update or delete statements can also benefit from indexing, just like select statements.